 We need to close the gap.

-Young Aboriginal & Torres Strait Islander Australians are 55 times more likely to die of rheumatic heart disease than their non-Indigenous peers.Together, we can end rheumatic heart disease in Australia.
+Aboriginal & Torres Strait Islander people live with rheumatic heart disease (RHD) at rates 60 times higher than non-Indigenous Australians About RHDTogether, we can end rheumatic heart disease in Australia.

 Rheumatic heart disease (RHD) is permanent heart damage, resulting from a throat or skin infection caused by Strep A bacteria.
 If not managed properly, it can cause heart failure, death and disability.